wxcctechsummit/holcct2100/labslive/lab2.md

 - Go to the **_Dial Plan_** tab

-- Configure all the Outdial settings: Outdial Enabled, Outdial Entry Point as `EP_Outdial_pod<ID>`, Dial Plan Enabled (Any Format) and select the before created Outdial ANI
+- Configure all the Outdial settings: Outdial Enabled, Outdial Entry Point as `EP_Outdial_<ID>`, Dial Plan Enabled (Any Format) and select the before created Outdial ANI

 ### 2. Test Outdial